maybites/TextureSharing/README.md

-# Spout addon V3.0.0 for Blender 3.0.x
+# Spout addon V3.1.0 for Blender 3.0.x

-Spout for Blender allows to stream [spout](http://spout.zeal.co/) streams from blender.
+Blender addon that allows to stream [spout](http://spout.zeal.co/) and [syphon](http://syphon.info/) streams from blender.

-This works only for Windows 10 64 bit.
+This works for current Windows and OSX.

 ## Installation